DataTalksClub/data-engineering-zoomcamp/projects/README.md

 If you intend to include this project in your portfolio, adding these additional features will definitely help you to stand out from others.

+## Suggestions from peer reviewers

+These tips come from peers who reviewed multiple projects and noticed recurring issues.
+Following them will help you avoid common pitfalls and make your project easier to evaluate.

+From Pável Kalmykov Razgovórov:

+* Test your repo from a clean clone before submitting.
+Two of the three referenced files or directories that were never committed (config folders, requirements.txt in the wrong path, volumes pointing to nonexistent dirs).
+If it's not in the repo, the reviewer can't use it.
+* Don't hardcode local paths or personal cloud project IDs.
+Use environment variables instead.
+* Handle external API failures.
+If your script fetches data from a URL, make sure it handles cases where the URL returns a 404 or 500 gracefully.
+* Run `docker compose up` at least once before submitting.
+One project had a SyntaxError in a config file that prevented any container from starting.
+* Keep your README consistent with the code.
+Watch out for docker-compose files pointing to old services, .env.example with wrong ports, or instructions referencing directories that don't exist.
+* If your dbt project uses external packages, make sure `dbt deps` runs somewhere.
+Two projects needed dbt_utils but never installed it.

 ## Cheating and plagiarism

 Plagiarism in any form is not allowed.
 Examples of plagiarism: